totalnoMartina/cube-discovery/README.md

 ## Description

-This application is a personality test deriving from Japanese culture, and this [link](https://steemit.com/psychology/@breezin/cube-test-japenese-personality-test) provides all relevant information about how this game works.
-It can also help users to notice how do they see themselves and sparkle some imagination.
+This Python application is a personality test deriving from Japanese culture, and this [link](https://steemit.com/psychology/@breezin/cube-test-japenese-personality-test) inspired this application.
+Terminal runs on Heroku, a container-based cloud Platform as a Service (PaaS).

+## Instructions

+This is a personality test, inspired by Japanese culture, where you gain insight of what your perspective is like.

+- Welcome is displayed, user is asked for a name to start The welcome page is presenting the test, without too many details, asking for the name.
+It is part of the mystery, so curiosity is sparkled.
+After user enters the name, users are greeted back and encouraged to be creative and take time to describe objects.
+As the name contains a word 'test', I wanted to assure the users mentioning all answers are right, so they feel free to describe in greater details.
+- Choosing a to start, b to read about, and q to quit If chosen to quit, users exit the app with appropriate 'Goodbye' message, if chosen to see about, users can read a bit more about the details of this Japanese Cube test and then asked to try the test or not, and if not, the user exits with appropriate message displayed.
+If chosen to try it, user starts with first object, the cube.
+- Describing the objects
+There are 5 different objects, starting from cube, to be described by the user, then horse, the flowers and lastly, the thunderstorm.
+Users are asked to describe in details what do they imagine, and what kind of setting they imagine, also the relation between objects if there is any.
+- After answering and describing every object, user is offered to read about the interpretation of every object, or if not wanting to read at that moment, user can choose n to exit or start the test over.

 ## User Stories

-* I want the User to understand and navigate easy through the test
+* I want the User to easily understand and navigate through the test
-* I want the User to be able to start/restart/quit the app and get information about the game
+* I want the User to be able to start/quit the app and get information about the game
 * I want the User to be able to write the description of objects
-* I want User to have the responses displayed
+* I want User to have the responses displayed after the user input
-* I want User to be notified when the characters that he inputs are not supported with an apropriate message
+* I want User to be notified when the empty space that he inputs is not supported and prompted with an appropriate message
-* I want the User to be notified of empty input and given another chance to put information
+* I want the User to be given another chance to put information for description
-* I want to possibly use one of Python libraries to create a visual appearance of the results
+* I want the User to have fun, get personal and have a positive experience

 ## Site Owner Goals